raycohen/Comment-Filter/README.md

 Installation (for Developers)
 -------------------------
-Want to hack on the Jeter Filter?
+Want to hack on the Comment Filter?
 Sweet!

 Here's a howto to get the source of the Chrome Extension running in your environment.

 1) Grab latest source
 <pre>
-git clone git@github.com:RobSpectre/Jeter-Filter.git
+git clone git@github.com:raycohen/Comment-Filter.git
 </pre>

 2) Enable Chrome Extension in your Chrome install